bluedalmatian/bigbrother/README.txt

 Installation
 ------------
-A FreeBSD pkgng and Debian deb package is provided for installation which sets up the necessary users and associated ownwersip & permissions.
+A Debian deb and RedHat/CentOS RPM package is provided for installation which sets up the necessary users and associated ownwersip & permissions.
 However you are responsible for creating the directory where you want the recorded files to be placed.
 This has to contain certain subdirectories and have appropriate permissions set so this will be described below.

+The makefile in the source tree supports generating a FreeBSD pkgng package but at the moment an 'offical' pkgng is not published on bigbrothercctv.org

 This directory can be placed anywhere on the filesystem and is specified on a per camera basis which means you can share one directory amoungst all or several cameras or have